 Inquiring minds want to know.
 Is the ancient teaching of the aerial toll-houses a dogma within the Orthodox Church?
 Is it a doctrine that must be taught by bishops and priests?
 Is it a doctrine that must be believed and confessed by the faithful?
 The answer is no. By any reasonable dogmatic standard, the teaching lacks those features that would establish it as an essential belief found in “the faith once delivered to the saints” (Jude 1:3).
 Aerial toll-houses are not unambiguously taught in Holy Scripture, have never been the subject of dogmatic definition, and do not qualify as catholic doctrine according to the doctrinal rule of St Vincent of Lérins: “In the Catholic Church itself, all possible care must be taken, that we hold that faith which has been believed everywhere, always, by all” (Commontorium 2.5).
 Despite the multiple, and impressive, testimonies of the Eastern ascetical elders to the conviction that at the moment of death the soul achieves post-mortem clarity regarding its spiritual condition in her confrontation with angels and demons, this conviction does not satisfy the Vincentian criteria for de fide truth.
-For me personally, the absence of biblical attestation is alone decisive, but when this absence is coupled with the relative absence of the toll-house structure in the Latin Fathers, the verdict becomes certain.
-We most certainly do find—most famously in the writings and homilies of St Gregory the Great—the belief that the believer’s spiritual struggle with Satan comes to a head in the moment of death (see Alfred Rush, “An Echo of Christian Antiquity“); but this popular view is not identical to the Eastern view on aerial toll-houses.
+For me personally, the absence of biblical attestation is alone decisive, but when this absence is coupled with the absence of the toll-house structure in the Latin Fathers, the verdict becomes certain.
+We most certainly do find—most famously in the writings and homilies of St Gregory the Great—the belief that the believer’s spiritual struggle with Satan comes to a head in the moment of death (see Alfred Rush, “An Echo of Christian Antiquity“); but this popular belief is not identical to the aerial toll-houses.
 The former is the presupposition of the latter.
 Hence I must disagree with St Macarius of Moscow when he asserts that the doctrine of aerial toll-booths is assuredly “founded on apostolic tradition.”
 The evidence does not support this claim.

 If not dogma, then what?
 In his important essay “Dogma and Dogmatic Theology,” Sergius Bulgakov distinguishes between dogma and theologoumena, between doctrines that enjoy the authority of divine revelation and theological opinions that have not yet achieved irreformable status and perhaps never will.
 We must avoid conflating the two.
 It’s easy to mistake “theological opinions expressed in dogmatic language” for “finalized dogmas of the Church” (Tradition Alive, p.
 75).
 Only genuine dogmas may legitimately impose themselves upon the consciousness of the Church and the conscience of individual believers.
 Non-defined doctrine, on the other hand, may be subjected to critical analysis and assessment: “it cannot pretend to infallibility, precision, or universally binding authority, and in any case allows for different theological opinions” (p.
 68).
 No doubt further distinctions should be made within the category of theologoumena, acknowledging degrees of doctrinal authority.
 In any case, the teaching of aerial toll-houses should be properly classified as a theological opinion, not mandatory belief.
 This is the considered judgment of the traditional theologian Jean-Claude Larchet, who otherwise affirms the toll-house teaching: